-I joined the A&S Career team in July 2018.
-Originally from Birmingham, AL, I earned my undergraduate degree in Physical Activity and Health at Auburn University (War Eagle, y'all!!) and my Masters in Higher Education Student Affairs at The University of Virginia (UVA).
-Before joining the Arts & Sciences Career Development team, I was the graduate intern with UVA's Health Promotion office focusing on violence prevention efforts.
-Prior to that, I was an Orientation Leader and RA during my time in undergrad.
-As Career Development Program Coordinator here at Cornell, I get the pleasure of managing the marketing and communications for the office, coordinating event logistics, and serving as a main point of contact for the office (including collaboration with other offices, hosting recruiters, and answering any questions students can throw at me!)
-In my free time, I enjoy attending yoga classes; watching Auburn Football; listening to true-crime podcasts; and finding new creative outlets (currently learning how to cross stich!).
+Originally from Birmingham, AL, I earned a BS in Physical Activity & Health at Auburn University (War Eagle, y'all!!) and my Masters in Higher Education Student Affairs at The University of Virginia (UVA).
+Before joining the Career Development team, I was the graduate intern with UVA's Health Promotion office focusing on violence prevention.
+Prior to that, I was an Orientation Leader and RA at Auburn.
+As Program Coordinator here at Cornell, I get the pleasure of managing the marketing and communications for the office, coordinating events, and serving as a main point of contact for the office (including collaboration with other offices, hosting employers, and answering any questions students can throw at me!)
+In my free time, I enjoy yoga; watching Auburn Football; true-crime podcasts; and finding new creative outlets (currently learning to cross stich!).

 Resources and Appointment Policy